Welcome • About • Events • FAQ • Conferences • Contact • Allocations • Resources

 What do Which day of the week does your organization typically hold general body meetings?

 What time of day does your organization typically hold general body meetings?

 What are RHA’s signature events?

-At the beginning of the fall semester, we host a half-day conference called Exec ‘N’ Rec to train the newly elected members of hall councils.
-This day features seminars hosted by our executive board focused on teaching RHA representatives how to be successful student leaders on campus and in their residence halls.
+At the beginning of the fall semester, we host a half-day conference called Exec ‘N’ Rec to train the newly elected members of community councils.
+This day features seminars hosted by our Exec focused on teaching RHA representatives how to be successful student leaders on campus and in their residence halls.
 We host a horror film screening called Scream on the Green around the end of October every year, as well.
-This event is historically held on Myers Quad and features free shirts and food in a picnic-style program.
-We also hold bowling and roller skating programs every year.
-Our bowling program, Shake, Rattle & Bowl, is held every fall and our roller-skating program, Roll Bounce, is typically held every spring.
-Both of these programs feature free entertainment and activities, as well as free shirts, food and shuttles.
-We also sponsor a week at the end of April before finals to celebrate the year we’ve had and to recognize our amazing residents.
-This week is filled with programs, and we encourage all hall councils across campus participate in the festivities across the entire campus.
+This event is historically held on Myers Quad and features free snacks in a picnic-style program which focuses on sustainability.
+We also hold Taste of Athens each semester where residents can try food from various restaurants in the Athens area.

 Where is the RHA office?

-The RHA Office is located in Creswell Hall.
+The RHA Office is located in Creswell Hall room 111.

 The address for Creswell is 415 Baxter Street; Athens, GA 30609.